silicondosa/circularBuffer/README.md

 ## Learning outcomes
 This was an interesting two hour-long exercise in converting a hardware/comoputer architecture concept to software.
 It also helped me refresh my memory of template classes which I use here.

+## LICENSE
+This library is licensed under the GNU Lesser General Public License v3.